viktchefe/viktchefe/README.md

 - 👋 Hi, I’m Viktor Fedchenko.
-- 👀 I’m interested in Node.js, React/Next.js, TypeScript, Laravel, Ruby on Rails, Python, Django and Flask.
+- 👀 I have a keen interest in Node.js, React/Next.js, TypeScript, Laravel, Ruby on Rails, Python, Django and Flask.
 - 🌱 I’m currently learning RAG with OpenAI.
 - 💞️ I’m looking to collaborate on innovative projects in Web & Mobile application, AI/ML, and Video Streaming.
 Let's bring your ideas to life!
 - 📫 Feel free to conact me via email at viktchefe@outlook.com